- The Origin: Sotirio Bulgari

 Starting in the mid 1900s, the production took on precise and original physical characteristics.
 This is the result of the creative commitment and entrepreneurial intuition of Sotirio’s two sons, Costantino and Giorgio, who had joined the company’s management in the early 1930s.
 Costantino, interested especially in collecting, started to gather artistic objects.
 Such as icons, carved jades, to deepen his study of the ancient goldsmith’s art.
 He wrote the book Argentieri, Gemmari e Orafi (Silversmiths, Jewelers and Goldsmiths), a fundamental work for knowledge of the Italian goldsmith tradition.
 Giorgio was put in charge of the commercial management of the company.

-In the 1960s, the company was joined by Costantino’s daughters Anna and Marina.
+In the 1960s, the company was joined by Costantino’s daughters, Anna and Marina, and also by Giorgio’s sons, Gianni, Paolo and Nicola.
 After Giorgio’s death in 1966, his son Gianni led the company as co-chief executive with his cousin Marina.
 These last two are the present heads of the company, together with their nephew Francesco Trapani, who is general director.
 In the 1970s, the company began to expand on the international market, opening subsidiaries in New York, Paris, Geneva, and Monte Carlo.

 In 1985, Gianni resigned as CEO and in 1987, he left the family business after selling his one-third stake in the company to his brothers Nicola and Paolo.
 The brothers were named Chairman and Vice-Chairman of the company and nephew Francesco Trapani was named CEO.
 Trapani’s goal to diversify the company started in the early 1990s.